John-Colbert/RunLogix/README.md

 # How to add the performance data

 1. Use your iWatch or iPhone to record your run.
 This process may also work if a different device is synced with an iPhone, but that has not been tested.
-    - Notably, it does not matter whether you use a programmed "Workout" run on the iWatch or iPhone, as the app reads the ".gpx" file data that contains the same basic information regardless of whether a programmed run was used (such as pacer workout).
+    - Notably, it does not matter whether you use a programmed "Workout" on the iWatch or iPhone, as the app reads the ".gpx" file data that contains the same basic information regardless of whether a programmed run was used (such as pacer workout).
 2. After the run, use your iPhone to export your health data.
 Transfer the output to your computer.
 3. Either copy the entire "apple_health_export" to the "Run Logix" folder -- replacing the existing one -- or find your ".gpx" file under "apple_health_export/workout_routes/" and copy it.
 The filename will include the date with the ending time of the workout.
 Paste the file into the "Run Logix/apple_health_export/workout_routes" folder.
-4. Press "F5."
+4. Go to Nytril and press "F5."
 The app will find the file by the date in the name and use it to compute the performance values.

+# How to view all basic running workouts
+1. Just as with adding performance data, copy the apple_health_export data from your phone to your computer.
+2. Copy the entire folder "apple_health_export/workout_routes/."
+Paste it into the RunLogix folder.
+3. Press "F5" in Nytril.
+After the progress bar finishes, select the document to view all basic running data.
+4. The summary will also include this imported running data.